-The aim of the quick scan is to enable the Verification Body to assess the eligibility of the technology and to give an early indication of the complexity and potential range of costs of a full verification.
+The aim of the quick scan is to enable the Verification Body to make an initial assessment of the eligibility of the technology for verification under EU ETV Pilot Programme and to give an early indication of the complexity and potential range of costs of a full verification.
 Where appropriate, the Verification Body provides advice on the drafting and completeness of the quick scan.
 The Verification Body assess the quick scan using the following eligibility criteria (not necessarily in the order shown):

 - Is the technology description sufficiently clear?
-Are the preliminary elements for the performance claim specific to the technology and verifiable? - Does the technology fall within the scope of the EU ETV pilot programme technology areas, as provided in Appendix 2?
-If the technology is in the scope of the programme but not in the accreditation scope of the Verification Body, the proposer will be referred wherever possible to other Verification Bodies whose accreditation scope is likely to include the relevant technology group; - Is the technology ready for the market, i.e. is the technology available on the market, or if not, is it developed to the extent that no change affecting performance is likely before introduction to the market (e.g. full-scale or prototype scale with direct and clear scale-up instructions)? - Does the technology present an environmental added value? - Does the technology meet user needs in terms of functionality, claimed performance and environmental added value? - Does it perform in line with applicable legal requirements? - Does it show a sufficient level of technological innovation?
+Are the preliminary elements for the performance claim specific to the technology and verifiable? - Does the technology fall within the scope of the EU ETV pilot programme technology areas, as provided in Appendix 2? - Does the technology fall in the accreditation scope of the Verification Body?
+If the technology is in the scope of the programme but not in the accreditation scope of the Verification Body, the proposer will be referred wherever possible to other Verification Bodies whose accreditation scope is likely to include the relevant technology group; - Is the technology ready for the market, i.e. is the technology available on the market, or if not, is it developed to the extent that no change affecting performance is likely before introduction to the market (e.g. full-scale or prototype scale with direct and clear scale-up instructions)? - Does the technology potentially present an environmental added value? - Does the technology potentially meet user needs in terms of functionality, claimed performance and environmental added value? - Is the technology expected to perform in line with applicable legal requirements? - Does the technology show a sufficient level of technological innovation?

 The answer from the Verification Body includes information on the eligibility of the technology and on the corresponding technology area.
-The Verification Body makes a recommendation on performing a full verification or not and a first indication of the range of costs.
+The Verification Body makes a recommendation on proceeding to the proposal phase or not and a first indication of the range of costs.